-Fu indamental Comp Programme English atics OR cal Literacy Vocational Component English Mathematics Mathematical Literacy Diploma Programmes (3 years) 60% 60% 70% 60% in 3 compulsory vocational subjects
+Fui ndamental Com Programme English Mathematics OR Mathematical Literacy English Mathematics Mathematical Literacy Component Diploma Programmes (3 years) 5 (60%) 5 (60%) 6 (70%) 60% in 3 compulsory vocational subjects

-- For the Diploma in Food and Beverage Operations, Human Resources Management, Logistics, Marketing, Retail Business Management, Small Business Management, Tourism Management and Transportation Management, the following are specific minimum admission requirements for candidates who completed the National Certificate (Vocational): - Please note that Life Orientation (LO) is not used when calculating the APS. - For the purpose of selection the APS requirement for Technical Maths will be the same as for Maths.
+- For the Diploma in Food and Beverage Operations, Logistics, Marketing, People Management, Retail Business Management, Small Business Management, Tourism Management and Transportation Management, the following are specific minimum admission requirements for candidates who completed the National Certificate (Vocational): - Please note that Life Orientation (LO) is not used when calculating the APS. - For the purpose of selection the APS requirement for Technical Maths will be the same as for Maths.

-Fur

-Mathem Vocational Component

-Programme English Mathematic

-Mathematics Mathematical Literacy

-Diploma 60% in 5 of the

-Programmes 7 subjects

-(3 years) 60% 60% 70% (Fundamental
+Fun damental Compo onent Programme Mathema Mathematic Vocational English Mathematics Mathematical Literacy Component Diploma Programmes (3 years) (5) 60% (5) 60% (6) 70% 60% in 5 of the 7 subjects (Fundamental and vocational categories)

-and vocational

-categories)

-For the Diploma in Business Information Technology: an achievement of at least 70% in Mathematics or 80% in Mathematic Literacy taken as a fundamental subject is required.
+- For the Diploma in Business Information Technology: an achievement of at least 70% in Mathematics or 80% in Mathematic Literacy taken as a fundamental subject is required, for candidates who completed the National Certificate (Vocational): - $\circ~$ Please note that Life Orientation (LO) is not used when calculating the APS. - For the purpose of selection the APS requirement for Technical Maths will be the same as for Maths.